 After all, it can be difficult enough to manage your own debt without having to take on the burden of someone else’s “debt inheritance” after death.
-Here's the 411 on what happens to your debt when you die.
+But, can you inherit debts?
+If your parents die with debt, who pays it?
+What can you do to avoid “inheriting” debt?

 Can You Inherit Debt in Canada?